Wind4Greg/BBS-LinkedData/README.md

 ## Multikey Verification Method

-The CCG spec is out of date the [BBS draft only uses a public key in the G2 group](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-subgroup-selection).
+The CCG spec is out of date in that the [BBS draft only uses a public key in the G2 group](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-subgroup-selection).
 In the [multiformats table](https://ipfs.io/ipfs/QmXec1jjwzxWJoNbxQF5KffL8q6hFXm9QwUGaa3wKGk6dT/#title=Multicodecs&src=https://raw.githubusercontent.com/multiformats/multicodec/master/table.csv)

 ```text
 name                    tag     code    status       description
 bls12_381-g2-pub	    key     0xeb	draft	     BLS12-381 public key in the G2 field
 ```

 Note that the [did:key draft](https://w3c-ccg.github.io/did-method-key/#format) uses Base58-btc.
 So we will too.
 The [did:key BLS12381](https://w3c-ccg.github.io/did-method-key/#bls-12381) appears to be for the G2 public key since they get the same prefix that I do in [BBSMultiKey.js](BBSMultiKey.js).
+Hence we can use this nice, documented multikey representation for BBS public key.

 ## VC Data Integrity Proof Options/Configuration